jdlu97/Closed-Loop-Motor-Control/README.md

 # Closed-Loop Motor Control

- Source code and documentation of firmware that shows ***closed-loop position control*** on a DC motor using proportional control and code that interfaces the functionality of an encoder driver, motor driver, and a controller using cooperative multi-tasking.
+ Source code and documentation of firmware that shows closed-loop position control on a DC motor using proportional control and code that interfaces the functionality of an encoder driver, motor driver, and a controller using cooperative multi-tasking.
 Specifically, the source code as a whole runs a closed-loop step response in which the setpoint or desired value is one complete revolution of the motor.
 See details in the following sections.

- The encoder and motor driver base files were extracted from the [Drivers-for-Motor-Control](https://github.com/jdlu97/Drivers-for-Motor-Control) repository.
+ The encoder and motor driver base files were adapted from the [Drivers-for-Motor-Control](https://github.com/jdlu97/Drivers-for-Motor-Control) repository.

  ## Background